 Welcome to the SimScale Documentation.
-These pages aim to provide detailed information about how to use the SimScale simulation platform.
+These pages aim to provide detailed information about how to use the SimScale simulation software platform.

 SimScale is a browser-based, online engineering simulation platform that provides powerful modeling and simulation capabilities.
 With in-browser 3D visualization, scalable on-demand computing capacity, and a pay-per-use pricing model, the SimScale platform enables a new way of using simulation technology.

-Getting started with SimScale
+Getting Started With SimScale

 The SimScale simulation platform (“Workbench”) covers a multitude of functionality, ranging from CAD/domain preparation tools (pre-processing) over the simulation setup interface to the online post-processor, used to visualize the simulation results.
 Find detailed information on the feature set of each of those components in the sections listed below.

-Cad Preparation (Pre-Processing)
+CAD Preparation (Pre-Processing)

 Post-processing refers to the visualization of simulation results.
 Depending on your simulation, the result files can exceed multiple gigabytes in size, making a powerful and reliable visualization environment essential.
 With the online post-processor, SimScale provides a state-of-the-art tool for visualizing simulation result data.
 Learn more about how to visualize your simulation results with SimScale and how to conclude design changes in the following section:

-Engineering simulation is a powerful tool in any stage of the design process.
+Engineering simulation software is a powerful tool in any stage of the design process.
 However, simulation results are only as relevant as they are accurate.
-At SimScale we continuously aim to improve the accuracy of all integrated solvers and analysis types.
+At SimScale, we continuously aim to improve the accuracy of all integrated solvers and analysis types.
 Comparing simulation results to real-world experimental data plays an important role in calibrating the simulation platform.
 Find out more about how SimScale validates simulation data by reviewing our validation cases in the following section: